Undergraduate Support Grants

 Grant Review Process

 At each grant cycle deadline, all applications submitted go through several stages of review.
-The first stage is in the department of major, followed by the school, then the office of undergraduate research, then the academic integrity and conduct committees, and finally the dean of undergraduate studies.
-Final decisions are communicated within 7-8 weeks of each submission cycle.
+The first stage is in the Undergraduate Research Program, followed by the department of major, then the dean of undergraduate studies, then the academic integrity and conduct committees, and finally back to the Undergraduate Research Program.
+Final decisions are communicated within seven to eight weeks of each submission cycle.